PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![Hours of coding on Wakatime this month](/images/stats/2018/mar/wakatime-coding.png "Hours of coding on Wakatime this month")](https://wakatime.com/@PotHix "")

-This was a very particular month since I had the [Doist retreat](https://twitter.com/amix3k/status/977808357376626689) (an AMAZING experience which deserves a post) and one week vacation.
+This month was a very particular one since I had the [Doist retreat](https://twitter.com/amix3k/status/977808357376626689) (an AMAZING experience which deserves a post) and one week vacation.
 Not so much coding done.

 [![Languages used during this month on Wakatime](/images/stats/2018/mar/wakatime-languages.png "Languages used during this month on Wakatime")](https://wakatime.com/@PotHix "")

 `Python` is my first language but I had some `Ruby` as well.
-Unfortunately, there's no mention to `Rust` or `Elixir` this month. 😞
+Unfortunately, there's no mention of `Rust` or `Elixir` this month. 😞

 ### Speaking

 No speaking this month but I helped organize a workshop about agile methodologies and how it could help our work at Doist.
-It was a nice experience.
+It was an excellent experience.

 ### Completed tasks

 Here is the comparison of the tasks for the last month (first) and the tasks for this month (second).
-It was extracted from [Todoist](https://todoist.com).
+I extracted it from [Todoist](https://todoist.com).

 [![Amount of tasks completed last month](/images/stats/2018/feb/tasks-completed.png "Amount of tasks completed last month")](/images/stats/2018/feb/tasks-completed.png)